 Verdict

-The 50 Neo’s strength lies in its low light and portrait capabilities, which I was glad to find, are much better than the 40 Neo’s.
+The 50 Neo’s strength lies in its low light and portrait capabilities, which I was glad to find, are much better than the 40 Neo’s, with the addition of a telephoto camera a great bonus at this price point.

 However, while the 50 Neo is an improvement on the 40 Neo, it still has some of the same drawbacks.
 The ultrawide camera is still best avoided.
 Colour oversaturation and sharpness being overdone to the point where images look sort of fake was still a recurring problem.